lifeanddoodles/finsphera_frontend_challenge/Notes.md

 ## What I would add if I had more time

+- Unit tests
+- Format meta data
+- Review rating component
 - Add Meta per page
-- Unit tests
+- Reorganize types, some are used in multiple components
+- Add Schema markup, like [Movie](https://schema.org/Movie) and [TVSeries](https://schema.org/TVSeries)
+- Add general loading
+- Create components for layout like Column and Row
 - Component stories
 - API routes on Next.js
-- Create a useFetch custom hook
-- Create components for layout like Column and Row
-- Add Schema markup, like [Movie](https://schema.org/Movie) and [TVSeries](https://schema.org/TVSeries)
-- Add general loading
 - I left a few TODO comments through the application as well